ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/peer_review.md

 * Or would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?
 This is much more risky.

 Most analysis arises from stakeholder or user engagement.
-During the design, implementation, and review stages, it's important to regularly check whether the analysis meets its intended purpose and user needs.
+During the design, implementation, and review stages, it is important to regularly check whether the analysis meets its intended purpose and user needs.
 Document the scope of your analysis and any requirements to make this assessment as easy as possible.
 Support the auditability of your analysis with additional documentation, including assumption logs, technical reports describing the analysis and documentation on any verification or validation that has already been carried out.